How to Plan Your Maui Elopement or Couple Photography Shoot

 7. Make the Most of the Scenery.
 Your details at a beach wedding most often come in the scenery — the sun, the sand, the water, the rocks, the greenery.
 All the natural elements come into play and add to the portraits at a beach wedding.

 8. Time of Day.
-Plan for your elopement to be at sunrise or just before sunset to capture the golden tones of the sun.
+Plan your Maui elopement to be at sunrise or just before sunset to capture the golden tones of the sun.
 The light at sunrise on Maui is exquisite.
 Rainbows are bonus.
 Personally, I prefer sunrise because the beaches and trails are empty and the light is amazing.

 9. Choose Your Photographer